 Among my favorite things is an early morning in solitude with strong, black coffee, surplus time and a clear head before work to sit and connect with God.
-I am not well unless I have regular time to just sit and think.
+I am not well unless I have regular time to just sit, think, and meditate on God and Scripture.
 Another: I genuinely love my work, both the meaning of it spiritually and the variety of activities it offers, including the physical exercise (and the getting comically muddy!) of drilling wells alongside others, shopwork, pump designing, planning, facilitating, writing lessons and teaching, countryside travel, and drinking coffee with people at worksites.
 I was designed for my chameleon position.
-I am also a lover of music and particularly enjoy fiddling on the ukulele and electric guitar.
-I love to close out a day with a good book.
-None of these things, however, make me smile as effortlessly as my daughters, especially with Almaz to laugh and smile with me (or at me).
+I am also a lover of music and particularly enjoy fiddling on the ukulele and electric guitar, but these days all my spare time is devoted to my girls.
+Nothing makes me smile as effortlessly as my daughters, especially when Almaz is there to laugh and smile with (or at) me.

 Sofi and Lisa

 Our girls are such a delight!
-Sofi is four and proudly started preschool this year; Lisa is two, and misses her dearly at home.
-I will say one thing about them: they are awesome sisters.
-They are so different, but they adore each other and share everything, from chocolate, to playing with friends, to wearing a princess costumes.
+Sofi is five and proudly started preschool this year; Lisa is three, and misses her sister dearly at home.
+They are awesome sisters.
+They’re different but they adore each other and share everything from chocolate, to play dates, to wearing a princess costumes.
 They are a sweet joy.